Trashytalk/piwardrive/docs/index.rst

    proper authorization before conducting any wireless or Bluetooth scans.
 The authors are not responsible for any misuse of this software.

+PiWardrive provides both a Kivy-based touch interface and an optional React browser GUI served by :doc:`status_service`.

 .. toctree::
    :maxdepth: 1